Wirecloud/wirecloud/docs/installation_guide.md

 ## Requirements

-This section describes all the requirements of a basic WireCloud installation. **However, these dependencies are not meant to be installed manually in this step, as they will be installed throughout the documentation:**
+This section describes all the requirements of a basic WireCloud installation.
+**However, these dependencies are not meant to be installed manually in this step, as they will be installed throughout the documentation:**

 - A Database Manager (MySQL, PostgreSQL, SQLite3...)
 - Python 2.7 or python 3.4+.
-In any case, the following python packages must be installed:
+In any case, the following python packages must be
+  installed:
     - Django 1.8-1.9
-    - South 1.0+
     - lxml 2.3.0+
     - django-appconf 1.0.1+
     - django_compressor 2.0+